 At the hotel

-Public beach, spa, fitness centre, boutique, two games rooms and reading room, dry-cleaning and laundry, free WiFi.
+Public beach (best for surfers given the wind), spa, fitness centre, boutique, two games rooms and reading room, dry-cleaning and laundry, free WiFi.
 In rooms: furnished sun deck or terrace, flatscreen TV, Nespresso coffee machine, tea-making kit, minibar, air-conditioning and B Signature bath products.
 Some suites and the villa have a kitchenette too and one suite category has a Jacuzzi.